Managing Priorities with the Eisenhower Matrix

-The Eisenhower Matrix is a straightforward and popular time management tool that I was first introduced to in The 7 Habits of Highly Effective People1, by Stephen Covey, many years ago.
-It can help you to get organized and execute around priorities.
+The Eisenhower Matrix is a straightforward and popular time management tool that I was first introduced to in The 7 Habits of Highly Effective People1, written by Stephen Covey, many years ago.
+It can help you get organized and execute around priorities.

 When you categorize your activities into four quadrants, with the help of the matrix, you can quickly identify what you should prioritize first.
 Let’s take a look at the matrix: